DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScrollable/3 Methods/clientWidth().md

 ---
 ---
 ##### shortDescription
-Gets the widget's width.
+Gets the UI component's width.

 ##### return: Number
-The widget's width in pixels.
+The UI component's width in pixels.

 ---
 #####See Also#####